apptentive/apptentive-android/README.md

 #### Showing Message Center and Passing in Custom Message Data

-Alternatively, you can supply custom key/value pairs that will be sent in the next message that the customer sends while the Message Center is open.
+Additionally, you can supply custom key/value pairs that will be sent in the next message that the customer sends while the Message Center is open.
 For instance, if you have a dining app, you could pass in a key of `restaurant` and value of `Joe's Pizza`.
 If the customer sends a more than one message, only the first message will include this custom data.
+If you wish to add more custom data to another subsequent message, you will need to call this method with custom data again.

 ###### Method